 Rowing and Sculling as Exercise

-While there are some differences between rowing and sculling, like both exercises use different equipment and techniques, broadly the impact of both exercises is the same.
+While there are some differences between rowing and sculling, like using different equipment and techniques, broadly the impact of both exercises is the same.
 Working out on a rowing machine or sculling machine is an excellent exercise for the arms, stomach, chest, and even the upper back.

-Rowing and sculling exercises are also easier on the joints than jogging, running, and skipping rope because they are non-weight-bearing and low-impact aerobics.
+Rowing and sculling exercises are also easier on the joints than jogging, running, and skipping rope because they’re non-weight-bearing and low-impact aerobics.

-Rowing has many benefits that include weight loss, increased stamina, strengthened immune system, and even improved sleep quality.
+Rowing has many benefits including weight loss, increased stamina, strengthened immune system, and even improved sleep quality.

-Rowing is a total body workout that is an overall fitness gamechanger.
-Rowing builds upper body strength along with lower body strength.
-It is a fine combination of cardio and aerobic that creates the ultimate workout.
+Rowing is a total body workout that’s an overall fitness game-changer.
+It builds upper body strength along with lower body strength.
+It’s a fine combination of cardio and aerobics that creates the ultimate workout.

 Benefits of Rowing and Sculling

-Rowing and sculling are aerobic exercises, so they are beneficial for the heart and lungs, which are our most important organs.
-By having a healthy heart and lungs, your metabolism increases, which is extremely helpful when it comes to losing weight.
+Rowing and sculling are aerobic exercises, so they’re great for your heart and lungs, which are our most important organs.
+By having a healthy heart and lungs, your metabolism increases, which is super helpful when it comes to losing weight.

-1. By focusing on many different body parts, it will give you a more toned body and will play a massive role during weight loss.
+- By focusing on many different body parts, it’ll give you a more toned body and will play a huge role during weight loss.

-3. They improve your body flexibility and stamina, which will allow you to move on to more complex exercises if you are a beginner.
+- They improve your body flexibility and stamina, which will allow you to move on to more complex exercises if you’re a beginner.

 Rowing and Sculling for Weight Loss

-With just 15 minutes of workout on rowing or sculling machine, you can lose about half a pound a week without going on any special diet.
-If you want to lose more weight, you will just need to increase your time on the exercise machine.
+With just 15 minutes of workout on a rowing or sculling machine, you can lose about half a pound a week without going on any special diet.
+If you want to lose more weight, you’ll just need to increase your time on the exercise machine.

 To lose weight, an adult should exercise for 300 minutes or more per week.
-That is only 30-40 minutes of exercising and is very effective when performed with a combination of clean and healthy eating.
+That’s only 30-40 minutes of exercising and is very effective when combined with clean and healthy eating.

 🔗 Side Note: Why wearing gloves is essential while indoor/outdoor rowing